Voting proceeds despite pandemic

-In Verona, a steady stream of people walked into the Verona City Center to vote in person, while others placed their absentee ballots in the drop box outside.
-Voters, many of them wearing masks, stayed six feet apart while poll workers counted absentee ballots on the Council dais.
+In Fitchburg, a steady stream of people walked into the city’s four polling places to vote in person, while others placed their absentee ballots in the drop box at City Hall.
+Voters, many of them wearing masks, stayed six feet apart while poll workers administered the election and counted absentee ballots behind shields of plexiglass.

+Sanitizing was a common sight at the polls – after checking in, voters were asked to use hand sanitizer, and tables and machines were wiped down regularly.

+As of 8 a.m.
+Tuesday, city clerk Tracy Oldenburg had yet to count all of the votes, both in-person and absentee ballots.
+Counting and reporting votes is normally done after all polls close on election day, but with the court ruling that prevents results from being published before April 13 at 4 p.m., that work wasn’t done by poll workers on Tuesday.

-In an effort to halt the possible spread of the virus at voting sites, Gov. Tony Evers issued Executive Order No. 74 on Monday, April 6, which would have postponed the election until June 9.
+In an effort to halt the possible spread at voting sites of the novel coronavirus, which causes the highly contagious COVID-19 illness, Gov. Tony Evers issued Executive Order No. 74 on Monday, April 6, which would have postponed the election until June 9.
 But by late afternoon that same day, the Wisconsin Supreme Court had overturned the order on a 4-2 vote, stating that Evers lacked the authority to move the vote on his own.

 More changes came that evening when the U.S. Supreme Court overruled a previous extension of the absentee ballot deadline by a federal judge.
 That extension would have allowed state clerks to accept ballots postmarked or returned at any time up to 4 p.m. on April 13.